daisybio/circRNA-sponging/README.md

 ```

 #### Reference Files
-Instructions for generating the miRNA reference files can be found in the [`miRDeep2 tutorial`](https://drmirdeep.github.io/mirdeep2_tutorial.html).
-Required are the mature and hairpin miRNA sequences for the organism used in the analysis, e.g. mouse(mmu).
-Additionally, mature miRNA sequences from related species are needed, e.g. rat(rno) and human (hsa).
+Besides the genome fasta, gtf and annotation files, some miRNA references are required:mature and hairpin miRNA sequences for the organism used in the analysis, e.g.  mouseand mature miRNA sequences from related species, e.g.  rat and human.
+Instructions forgenerating the miRNA reference files can be found in the [`miRDeep2 tutorial`](https://drmirdeep.github.io/mirdeep2_tutorial.html).

 ### Additional Features and Advanced Options
 #### Skip miRNA Quantification
 The pipeline offers the option to skip the miRNA quantification step, if this has been done in advance and the raw read counts are available.
 In this case, the pipeline performs the read mapping and quantification only for circRNAs.
 It is recommended to use [`nf-core/smarnaseq`](https://github.com/nf-core/smrnaseq) pipeline for the quantification of miRNAs.
 The tabulated raw read counts can be passed directly to the pipeline using the following parameter:

 ```
-  --miRNA_raw_counts path/to/miRNA_raw_counts.tsv
+  --miRNA_raw_counts [path/to/miRNA_raw_counts.tsv]
 ```
 The file should be tab-separated and follow the structure shown below.
 The header should contain the same sample names as defined in the samplesheet.
 The last column called `smallRNA` in the samplesheet should have the value ’NA’ among all samples.
 When running the pipeline in this scenario, the following parameters are no longer required:
 ```
   --species, --miRNA_adapter, --mature_other_fasta, --hairpin_fasta
 ```
-This additional feature gives the user the freedom to choose the miRNA quantificationprocedure of his preference, while also saving time, in case the quantified data is alreadyavailable.

 ```
      miRNA    |sample1|sample2|   ...
 --------------|-------|-------|---------